-Students must repeat any failed courses.
+Students must repeat any failed courses if program allows.
 Students may repeat a failed Module one time if they are able to schedule that module within maximum timeframe of the published length of the program.
 If a student is able to repeat a failed module, his/her schedule will change for the remainder of the program.
 It may not be possible to schedule that module in time to complete all course work within the time constraints required by SAP.
 A failed grade will be replaced with a passing grade upon successful completion of a repeated course.

 Students are allowed to repeat an internship one time as long as this course can be completed within the maximum time frame of the published program length.
 If a student is asked to leave an internship for misconduct or attendance, they may not repeat the course and the student will fail the program.
-If a student is dismissed from an internship, they may appeal to the appeals committee to be reassigned and complete the program. (see appeals)
+If a student is dismissed from an internship, they may appeal to the appeals committee to be reassigned and complete the program.
+The committee decides if a student may return (see appeals)